-Mâconnais, also known as Chevreton de Macon, is an artisanal French goat’s cheese made in the town of Macon, South Burgundy.
+Mâconnais, also known as Chevreton de Macon, is an artisanal French goat’s milk cheese made in the town of Macon in Bourgogne region of France.
 Depending on the season, the cheese can also be made from cow’s milk or a combination of goat's and cow's milk.

-Mâconnais gives away a light herbal, salty flavour and smell.
+Mâconnais gives away a light herbal, salty flavour.
 The longer the maturation process, the harder and saltier, Mâconnais will become.
 The cheese perfectly goes with a glass of Chablis, Macon Red or a Beaujolais, Wheat beer, crackers and fruit.